nanysylviane/-Surfs-Up_python_and_sqlalchemy/README.md

 # Surfs Up!

-Project outlines of what we need to do.
+Project outline of what we need to do.

 ## Climate Analysis and Exploration

-We use Python and SQLAlchemy to do basic climate analysis and data exploration of our climate database.
+We used Python and SQLAlchemy to do basic climate analysis and data exploration of our climate database.

 * Choose a start date and end date for our trip approximately 3-15 days total.